kongnyc/Pursuit-Core-Web-SQL-Lab/index.md

 4.List the next five Pixar movies sorted alphabetically SELECT title FROM movies ORDER BY title ASC LIMIT 5 OFFSET 5;

+SQL Lesson 4: SQL Review: Simple SELECT Queries

+List all the Canadian cities and their populations SELECT city, population FROM north_american_cities WHERE country = 'Canada'

+Order all the cities in the United States by their latitude from north to south SELECT city FROM north_american_cities WHERE Country= 'United States' ORDER BY latitude DESC

+List all the cities west of Chicago, ordered from west to east SELECT city, longitude FROM north_american_cities WHERE longitude < -87.629798
+ORDER BY longitude ASC;

+List the two largest cities in Mexico (by population) SELECT * FROM north_american_cities WHERE Country = "Mexico" ORDER BY population DESC limit 2

+List the third and fourth largest cities (by population) in the United States and their population SELECT * FROM north_american_cities WHERE country='United States' ORDER BY population DESC LIMIT 2 OFFSET 2

+SQL Lesson 6: Multi-table queries with JOINs
+Find the domestic and international sales for each movie Show the sales numbers for each movie that did better internationally rather than domestically List all the movies by their ratings in descending order